About Cat Depot

 You can also support Cat Depot by attending (in-person or virtually) any one of our events, fundraisers, or programs.

 Of course!
-When filling out our donation form, you can choose to “Dedicate” your donation.
+When filling out our donation form, you can choose which campaign you would like to dedicate your donation to.
 Here you can type in what fund you would like to donate to or in whose honor you are donating.

 We are always in need of wet, canned cat food, dry food, and cat litter for our Community Food Bank.